 (c) A written determination on the grievance and a description of the resolution, if any, shall be issued by the College’s Title IX/Section 504 Coordinator (or designee) or, if appropriate, The Director of Human Resources (or designee).
 The written determination shall be forwarded to the grievant no later than 30 calendar days after the submission of the grievance.

 (d) The College’s Title IX/Section 504 Coordinator (or designee), or, if appropriate, The Director of Human Resources (or designee) shall maintain the files and records of the College relating to grievances filed.

 (e) The grievant may request reconsideration of the resolution if they are dissatisfied with the resolution.
 Requests for reconsideration from a faculty member should be made within fourteen calendar days to the Provost.
 Requests for reconsideration by staff and visitors should be made within fourteen calendar days to the Director of Human Resources.
 The Provost or the Director of Human Resources then has thirty calendar days to respond to the request for reconsideration.
 The decision of the Provost or the Director of Human Resources shall be considered final.
-If the Provost or The Director of Human Resources is central to the complaint, requests for reconsideration should be made within fourteen calendar days to the Dean of Students (or designee) who will follow the process described above.
+If the Provost or the Director of Human Resources is central to the complaint, requests for reconsideration should be made within fourteen calendar days to the Dean of Student Development (or designee) who will follow the process described above.

 (f) The right of a person to a prompt and equitable resolution of the grievance filed under the procedure shall not be impaired by the person’s pursuit of other remedies, such as the filing of a Section 504/ADA complaint with the Office for Civil Rights.